tahirazim/recache-evaluation/README.md

 # recache-evaluation

-This repository currently only contains a document describing the queries used to evaluate ReCache, published in the Proceedings of the VLDB Endowment, 11(3).
+This repository contains a document describing the queries used to evaluate ReCache, published in the Proceedings of the VLDB Endowment, 11(3).
+It also contains the data and scripts used to generate figures for the ReCache paper.